EldariaDevelopment/Obsidian-Notes/IMF Advanced Index/Contextual Lenses.md

 # Contextual Lenses
 An enjoyable and non-efficient way of thinking about a Thing, is to place several different lenses in front of it.
 Each offers a different view; some more valuable than others, all part of the process.

-Contextual Lenses are similar to Mental Models and [[OODA Loop|OODA Looping]].
+Contextual Lenses are similar to Mental Models and [[remote-github/IMF Advanced Index/OODA Loop|OODA Looping]].
 It stands apart because of the purpose:

 - `Contextual Lenses` are primarily for broadening perspective and deepening understanding
 - `Mental Models` are primarily for pattern recognition for efficient, optimal action.